jmratwork/techanalysissecmanage-crcz/subcase_1c/README.md

      -d '{"target":"192.168.56.10","mitigation":"recover_host"}'
 ```

-Playbook steps can be customized by editing the corresponding YAML file and validating changes with:
+Playbooks can be edited and validated with:

 ```bash
 python subcase_1c/scripts/validate_playbooks.py